daxuanzi515/CrystalReAgents/AGrail4Agent/MyTest.md

   - The memory update schema, which applies semantic similarity, it will compare the latest check item with the previous memory to determine whether it's a near-duplicate or not.
 If not, it will update the memory.
   - The final output will give accerate record of the safety judgement.

+#### `exp_OS.py`
+It is the main entrance for the `safe-os` dataset: {`bengin`, `environment`, `prompt_injection`, `system_sabotage`}.
+It provides basic safety rules, tools descriptions and one shot example for its Agent: (These contents are constant.)
+- `safety_criteria`
+- `tools`
+- `ONE_SHOT`

+It set all configurations and judeger process:
+- get_conf: get the configuration from input data and set docker environment.
+- judge: Use Agent to judge the action of input and get the answer in finite steps.
+- main: the main function to run the whole process.